HughP/dnj-corpus/README.md

 #### Reasonable characters needed for French

 French is the National language in the country where the desist population of Eastern Dan speakers reside.
-It makse some sense to add the necessary characters to a text input solution.
+It makes some sense to add the necessary characters to a text input solution.
 However, those characters are separated out so that it is possible to design a text input solution without them.

 ###### Based on rules presented in 1994
-French is used in the book but there is no indication or attempt to define French writing norms or requirements as they are applied in CI.
+French is used in the book but there is no indication or attempt to define French writing norms or requirements as they are applied in Ivory Coast (Côte d'Ivoire).
+The introduction to Dan orthography as presented in _˗Pamɛbhamɛ_ states:
+>  c, h, j, qu et x n'existent pas en dan.

+Which says: "The letters 〈c〉, 〈h〉, 〈j〉, 〈qu〉 and, 〈x〉 do not exist in Dan."
+While this may be true at a very strict level, several issues come to light immediately:
+1. 〈h〉 is present in 〈bh〉 and 〈dh〉
+2. 〈j〉 is often used in loan wors like _Abidjan_.

+So if we were to include characters which are not frequently used in Dan
 <!-- https://www.thoughtco.com/how-to-use-french-punctuation-4086509 https://www.thoughtco.com/hyphens-and-dashes-in-french-4086573 -->
 ###### Based on the corpus